-I am here considering this second mediation as post-critical, as the psychic conversion of an already intellectually converted consciousness.
-The demand for a post-critical conversion that is moral and religious arises, I believe, from the experienced impossibility that intellectual conversion be sublated by a moral conversion that is pre-critical and that both be sublated by a religious conversion that is pre-critical, as claimed by Lonergan.
+Lam here considering this second mediation as pest-critical, as the psychic conversion of all already intellectually converted consciousness.
+The demand for a post-critical conversion that is moral and religious arises.
+It believes from the experienced impossibility that intellectual conversion be sublated by a moral conversion that is pre-critical, as claimed by Lonergan.
 The very attempt may be what prompts one to the second mediation of immediacy by meaning.
-This mediation is conversion, moral and religious conversion, but it is post-critical.
-The attempt at sublation of intellectual conversion by pre-critical moral and religious conversion will be forever blocked by which may only become more acute and even chronic as a result of the ascent of the mountain of the understanding of understanding.
-Beyond the methodical exigence, then, as its intrinsic finality, there lies the therapeutic exigence, the dynamism which urges to the second mediation of immediacy and to the transformation which is psychic conversion.
+This mediation is conversion, moral and religious conversion, but it is post-orbitcal.
+The attempt at sublation of intellectual conversion by pre-orbitcal moral and religious conversion by at human folly, and the laceration of laughter at what ceases to amuse which-may only-become more acute and even chronic as a result of the ascent of the mountain-of the understanding of understanding.
+Beyond the methodical exigence, then as its intrinsic finality, there lies the therapeutic exigence, the dynamica which urges to the second mediation of immediacy and to the transformation which is psychic conversion.